cmu-csd-phd/csd-blog/website/content/2026/enso.md

 ## Impact on Application Performance

 Ensō's performance improvements translate into benefits for real applications.
-To show this, we ported four different applications to use Ensō and compared their performance with DPDK implementations running with an Intel E810 100&#8239;Gb NIC.
+To show this, we ported four different applications to use Ensō and compared their performance with DPDK implementations running with an Intel E810 100 Gb NIC.

 The following table summarizes the results.
 It shows the throughput improvement of the Ensō implementation compared to the original DPDK implementation running with the E810 NIC.
 We see that Ensō is able to improve throughput by up to 6⨉.